J. Lee Thompson: Charles Bronson

 On 18 April 1986, Murphy's Law, the Thompson and Bronson collaboration of that year, started its theatrical run.
 It is a neo-noir thriller film.
 Acting in the film are Kathleen Wilhoite, Carrie Snodgress, Robert F. Lyons, and Richard Romanus.
 Thompson tried another Indiana Jones-type tale with Firewalker, which premiered on 21 November.
 The film paired the actors Chuck Norris with Louis Gossett Jr. as its leads.
 The action adventure co-stars Will Sampson and Melody Anderson.
 Norris and Gossett play Max Donigan and Leo Porter, two soldiers of fortune, whose adventures rarely result in any notable gain.
 They are befriended by an inscrutable woman of mystery Patricia (Anderson).
 Patricia's map leads them on a quest for treasure in Central America.
 The name of the movie comes from the powerful guardian of the treasure.

 Now working exclusively for Cannon, Thompson made two more Charles Bronson thrillers.
 On 6 November 1987 Death Wish 4: The Crackdown was released and 16 September 1988 saw the opening of Messenger of Death.
 He later reflected, "I realized these films were not going to enhance my reputation.
 I had to live with that.
 You're not going to be offered the great films at a certain age."

-3 February 1989, Thompson's final directorial effort was released Kinjite: Forbidden Subjects starring Charles Bronson.
+In February 1989, Thompson's final directorial effort was released Kinjite: Forbidden Subjects starring Charles Bronson.

-In 1990 Thompson moved to Sooke.
+In 1990, Thompson moved to Sooke, British Columbia, Canada.

-In 1992 Thompson said he was trying to finance a remake of Tiger Bay with Anna Chumsky and Alec Baldwin.
+In 1992, Thompson said he was trying to finance a remake of Tiger Bay with Anna Chlumsky and Alec Baldwin.
 The director said "I have certain regrets now.
 I would rather have stuck to making films like Yield to the Night which had some integrity and importance.
 But the British film industry caved in.
 I shouldn't denigrate myself too much because I have enjoyed making my films but I suppose I sort of sold out."

 Personal life

 Thompson was married three times.
 His first wife was Florence Bailey, whom he married in 1935 when he was 20.
 They had a son, Peter (1938–1997), who became a film editor on several of his father's films and predeceased him, and a daughter, Lesley, who survived him.
 They divorced in 1957.

 His second wife was prisoner and author Joan Henry, whom he married in 1958.
 They collaborated on Weak and the Wicked and Yield to the Night.
 He left her for actress Susan Hampshire.
 In March 1962 Hedda Hopper reported that Thompson was "sweating it out" in Los Angeles while Henry and Hampshire were "awaiting his decision in London."
-Thompson confirmed this in an interview, while Hampshire and Henry were less forthcoming to the press.
+Thompson confirmed this in an interview, and Hampshire and Henry were less forthcoming to the press.

-In September Hopper reported that it was over between Thompson and Hampshire.
+In September, Hopper reported that it was over between Thompson and Hampshire.
 Henry and Thompson were divorced in the late 1960s.

-In November 1962 Thompson said he had proposed to Shirley Ann Field whom he said accepted then changed her mind.
+In November 1962, Thompson said he had proposed to Shirley Ann Field who he said accepted then changed her mind.

 His third wife was Penny, who was his widow.